 Figure 48.
-Total number of Indo-west Pacific scalloped hammerhead shark interactions (n=15) by month in the ASLL fishery, 2006 through 2019 brackets (white brackets in C) highlight the longest dimension of the area of occupancy with the length noted in kilometers (km).
-Locations: A) Raja Ampat, Indonesia (Stewart et al. 2016a); B) Revillagigedo Islands (left) and Bahia de Banderas (right), Mexico (Stewart et al. 2016a); C) Isla de la Plata, Ecuador (Hearn et al. 2014) 1 subpopulations potentially impacted by the ASLL fishery.
-Dark orange circle represents the 500 km boundary of the purported American Samoa subpopulation, the dark orange open circle represents the 1,500 km boundary around this subpopulation.
-The paler orange 500 km circles and 1,500 km boundaries represent the Cook Islands (to the south) and Kiribati-Phoenix Islands West (to the north) subpopulations.
-The purple 500 km circles and 1,500 km boundaries represent the Fiji (to the south) and Kiribati-Phoenix Islands East (to the north) subpopulations. brackets (white brackets in C) highlight the longest dimension of the area of occupancy with the length noted in kilometers (km).
-Locations: A) Raja Ampat, Indonesia (Stewart et al. 2016a); B) Revillagige do Islands (left) and Bahia de Banderas (right), Mexico (Stewart et al. 2016a); C) Isla subpopulations potentially impacted by the ASLL fishery.
+Total number of Indo-west Pacific scalloped hammerhead shark interactions (n=15) by month in the ASLL fishery, 2006 through 2019.
+Figure 49.
+Extents of giant manta ray subpopulations based on tracking tagged individuals.
+Black brackets (white brackets in C) highlight the longest dimension of the area of occupancy with the length noted in kilometers (km).
+Locations: A) Raja Ampat, Indonesia (Stewart et al. 2016a); B) Revillagigedo Islands (left) and Bahia de Banderas (right), Mexico (Stewart et al. 2016a); C) Isla de la Plata, Ecuador (Hearn et al. 2014).
+Figure 50.
+Map of fishing area for the ASLL fishery showing the five purported giant manta ray subpopulations potentially impacted by the ASLL fishery.
 Dark orange circle represents the 500 km boundary of the purported American Samoa subpopulation, the dark orange open circle represents the 1,500 km boundary around this subpopulation.
 The paler orange 500 km circles and 1,500 km boundaries represent the Cook Islands (to the south) and Kiribati-Phoenix Islands West (to the north) subpopulations.
 The purple 500 km circles and 1,500 km boundaries represent the Fiji (to the south) and Kiribati-Phoenix Islands East (to the north) subpopulations.